Deep Neural Newsvendor

 and

-where we have deliberately neglected those $\log(n)$ factors here since we are mainly interested in the convergence order in $n$, and \cite{schmidt2020nonparametric} also pointed out that they are more likely artifacts in the proofs related to the high-dimensional statistics.
-We then check the orders of the two error terms (neglecting the $\log(n)$ factors) in the excess risk bound:

-Let $t-1/2=-2t\beta/p$, we obtain $t=\frac{p}{2p+4\beta}$.
+}where we have deliberately neglected those $\log(n)$ factors here since we are mainly interested in the convergence order in $n$, and \cite{schmidt2020nonparametric} also pointed out that they are more likely artifacts in the proofs related to the high-dimensional statistics.
+We then check the orders of the two error terms (neglecting those $\log(n)$ factors) in the excess risk bound: { Let $t_1+t_2-1/2=-2t\beta/p$, we obtain $t_1+t_2=\frac{p}{2p+4\beta}$.
 Plugging it back into the relevant expressions above and letting $C$ be a generic constant whose value may change in different scenarios, we get